 Once again I was blessed to have an opportunity to produce the artwork for a new documentary by Free Mind Films.
 This time around I was given responsibility over the entire packaging of the dvd's and movie poster, as well as a majority of the artwork used in the film.

-This project was by far the most exciting thing I have ever had the opportunity to work on.
+ShadowRing was by far the most exciting project I have had the opportunity to work on yet.
 We came in wanting to completely blow everyone away both visually and mentally, and this story was perfect.
 With Kevin Sorbo, aka Hercules narrating it, the pressure was on.

 Overall we were all very pleased with the visuals created, although the final cut did not come together as well as I had wanted.
 Unfortunately some of my favorite pieces did not make it into the film.
 By the time I was really hitting my stride creatively we were quickly running out of room to add anything extra in.
 If I were to do it over I would have spent more time with the team outlining what we thought we could realistically do together, given the amount of work each of us already had on our hands.
 I think this would have helped streamline our efforts better.